 Projecte Marviva is a fishing for litter project carried out by Catalan Waste Agency, Barcelona Port Authority and Barcelona Fishermen Association.
 The objectives of the project are to improve knowledge about marine litter in the catalan coast, analyse the sources and raise awareness among fishermen and citizens.
 Currently the project is running together with the iniciative Upcycling the Oceans (Ecoalf+Ecoembes).

-The project aims at improving protection measures in order to maintain the biodiversity of natural coastal and marine ecosystems, thanks to a better cooperation and networking between Mediterranean Protected Areas in monitoring and managing the marine litter issue.
-The project will propose a transnational solution at Mediterranean level for monitoring marine litter pressure, thanks to a better cooperation, results-oriented and based on scientific information.
-Moreover the project will create a MPAs Mediterreanean network beyond the project for carrying out integrated and shared measures providing effective solutions to the impact of marine litter on biodiversity.
+The project aims at developing standardized common monitoring protocols for floating and ingested marine litter to be applied both at local MPA scale, and at the Mediterranean basin scale.
+The common protocols are intended for systematic monitoring, on a long-term basis, trends in distribution and abundance of marine litter, and its potential impact on key biodiversity species.
+The ultimate aim of the project is improving management and conservation measures to maintain the biodiversity of natural coastal and marine ecosystems, thanks to a better cooperation and networking between Mediterranean MPAs in monitoring and managing the marine litter issue.
+The project will propose a transnational solution at Mediterranean level for monitoring marine litter pressures, thanks to better cooperation, and based on scientific information.
+Moreover the project will create a MPAs Mediterreanean network to carry out integrated and shared measures providing effective solutions for the impacts of marine litter on biodiversity.

 OCEANWiSE - WiSE Reduction of EPS Marine Litter in the North-East Atlantic Ocean